kongnorman/Perceptron-Model/data/README.md

 | 0.9775970199199433 | -2.471117294805991     |
 | 0.6573537687331596 | -1.6891918840393987 |

-When testing the testing set, you should expect an accuracy score of 100%.
+When testing the testing set, you can expect an accuracy score of 100%.

 Results are discussed in depth in the formal report.